(2023) No BS Tips On How To Edit a Podcast

 One of the best things you can do before starting an edit session is warm up your ears with music.
 Not only will it help you relax, but it'll prime your ears for the edits that are about to come!

-Before editing a podcast, listen to music for 10 minutes or so.
 The range of notes, rhythms, and moods should probably be somewhat relevant to the audio you're about to edit.
 Really immerse yourself in the music—pay attention to everything from the rhythm and pacing of individual notes to the patterns they form as they blend together.

 When you eventually start editing your podcast, you’ll find yourself picking up of nuances and details you might have missed otherwise!